elucian/bee/syntax/overview.md

 * Use n.!m to exclude upper limit from range;
 * Use n!.m to exclude lower limit from range;
 * Use n!!m to exclude both limits from range;
+* Use - for unlimited negative
+* Use + for unlimited positive

 **example:**
 ```
--- rational range is controlled by:
+-- continuous range is controlled by:
-#range.rate  := 0.1;   -- default rate for continuous range
+#range.rate  := 0.01; -- default rate for continuous range
-#range.limit := 10000; -- how many generated before give up
+#range.count := 1000; -- how many generated before give up

 -- continuous default rate is 1
 print [0..5]; --0,1,2,3,4,5